henrikstengaard/eab-whdload-games-aga-menu-package/README.md

 AGS2 and iGame game frontends, AGS2 support files will be installed and configured in SYSTEMDIR: assign.
 AGS2 menus and WHDLOAD directories will be installed in WHDLOADDIR: assign.

-EAB WHDLoad Games AGA Menu package will automatically update SYSTEMDIR:S/User-Assign, SYSTEMDIR:S/Assign-Startup or SYSTEMDIR:S/Startup-Sequence with following assigns:
+EAB WHDLoad Games AGA Menu package will automatically update SYSTEMDIR:S/User-Assign, SYSTEMDIR:S/Assign-Startup or SYSTEMDIR:S/Startup-Sequence with following assign:

 - A-Games: = WHDLOADDIR:WHDLoad/Games